ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     downstream policies to limit the life, if needed, of how long assertions will be accepted for use with access and refresh tokens.

-2. Passport Visas have an "[exp](#exp)" field to allow Claim Clearinghouses to limit the life of access and refresh tokens.
+2. Passport Visas have an "[exp](#exp)" field to allow Passport Clearinghouses to limit the life of access and refresh tokens.

-At a minimum, these Passport Visa Fields MUST be checked by all Claim Clearinghouses and systems MUST be in place to take action to remove access by the expiry timestamp or shortly thereafter.
+At a minimum, these Passport Visa Fields MUST be checked by all Passport Clearinghouses and systems MUST be in place to take action to remove access by the expiry timestamp or shortly thereafter.
 Propagation of these permission changes may also require some reasonable delay.